Seminole Indian Hotel and Casino Accident Lawyer

 In Florida, when someone is injured on a business’s property and can prove that their injury was caused by the property owner’s negligence, the property owner will be found liable and the injured person is able to recover compensation.
-However, premises liability works differently if you are injured at a Seminole Indian casino.
-That’s why you need the experienced attorneys of Lawlor, White & Murphey on your side.
+However, premises liability works differently if you are injured at a Seminole Indian hotel or casino.
+That’s why you need an experienced Seminole Indian Hotel and Casino Accident Lawyer from Lawlor, White & Murphey on your side.

 What makes accidents at Seminole Indian casinos different?
 Under our state’s laws, the Seminole Tribe of Florida is a sovereign government and is not subject to the jurisdiction of Florida courts.
 However, the Tribe has made several agreements over the years that have reduced its sovereign immunity in exchange for expanding gambling at the Tribe’s casinos.
 This means that patrons injured on casino property now have a limited ability to hold the Tribe responsible for certain types of claims.